Alessandro Giuli: Early life and career

 Giuli was born in Rome on 27 September 1975.
 During his youth, he became a member of Meridiano Zero, a far-right and neo-fascist movement.
 Giuli has a history of youth activism in the far right.
 He inherited his political beliefs from his father's side of the family, as his paternal grandfather was a staunch supporter of Benito Mussolini's regime and the Republic of Salò.
-At fourteen, Giuli joined the Youth Front, the youth organization of the Italian Social Movement (MSI), a party nostalgic for fascism and a successor of the National Fascist Party, the ruling party of the Republic of Salò.
+At fourteen, Giuli joined the Youth Front, the youth organization of the Italian Social Movement (MSI), a party nostalgic for fascism and a successor of the Republican Fascist Party, the ruling party of the Republic of Salò.
 He also participated in neo-fascist and neo-Nazi movements active in Rome.

 Giuli studied philosophy at the La Sapienza University of Rome, without graduating.
 During those years, he developed a passion for pre-Christian paganism and ancient Italic populations, to which he would later dedicate studies and research with connections to neo-fascist culture, which throughout the 20th century was often inspired by the rituals and imagery of those peoples.

 Giuli began his journalistic career in some local newspapers and then moved to Il Foglio, where he was first appointed deputy director in 2008 and then co-director until 2017.
 From February to November 2017, he was director of Tempi.
 He also worked for Linkiesta, Il Tempo, and Libero.
 In addition to journalism, Giuli wrote several books, including Il passo delle oche.
 L'identità irrisolta dei postfascisti, Individui e potere tra identità e integrazione, and E viene la Magna Madre: i riti, il culto e l'azione di Cibele Romana, and was a member of the scientific committee of the Leonardo-Civiltà delle Macchine Foundation and an analyst and consultant for the Med-Or Foundation.

 Giuli expanded his career to television entertainment, and collaborated with Corriere dell'Umbria and L'Argonauta on Rai Radio 1.
 He became a popular face on television between 2019 and 2020 when he was a regular guest on the Patriae show hosted by Annalisa Bruchi on Rai 2.
 In 2020, alongside Francesca Fagnani, Giuli co-hosted Seconda linea on Rai 2, a show that ended after two episodes.
 He was also a frequent guest of the Otto e mezzo show hosted by Lilli Gruber on La7.